outonmybike/mongo_to_s3/readme.md

 Step 5:
-Finally, commands are given to optimize the storage of the data with Iceberg compaction functions The data retention policy (get rid of snapshots older than 30 days) is also execute in this step
+Finally, commands are given to optimize the storage of the data with Iceberg compaction functions The data retention policy (get rid of snapshots older than 30 days) is also executed in this step